 In the June 2016 edition of Woman’s World, an article titled Quarters from 1970 Are Worth an Eyebrow-Raising Amount Now by Meredith Bodgas brought attention to a special 1970-S Washington quarter.
 Bodgas writes, “And while it's no surprise that many 200-year-old coins are worth more than the standard value, some 1970 quarters could be worth far more than 25 cents.
 How much more?
 How about a yearly salary's worth!"
 Her article is referring to the 1970-S Washington quarter that was struck over a 1941 Canadian quarter.

 The Rarest 1970 Quarter

-Numismatic Guarantee Corporation authenticated the quarter.
-A normal 1970 quarter weighs 5.67 grams, has outer layers of 75% copper and 25% nickel bonded to an inner core of pure copper.
-This coin matches the specifications of the Canadian quarter weighing 5.83 grams (+/- 0.04 g.) and chemical analysis revealed it was composed of 80% silver.
+Numismatic Guarantee Corporation authenticated the quarter as a genuine United States coin.
+A typical 1970 quarter weighs 5.67 grams, has outer layers of 75% copper and 25% nickel bonded to an inner core of pure copper.
+This coin matches the specifications of the Canadian quarter weighing 5.83 grams (+/- 0.04 g.), and chemical analysis revealed it was composed of 80% silver.

 The $35,000 Mint Error

 Mike Byers is a world-renowned expert on U.S. and world mint error coins.
 He has written several books on mint errors and consults with the major third-party certification companies to authenticate error coins.
 When selling this coin on eBay for an asking price of $35,000, he states, “A very small group of Proof errors recently came from a collection that was auctioned by the State of California.
 The U.S. Secret Service inspected and released this collection to the State of California, determining that it was legal to own.
 The State of California then auctioned the collection, and it has been dispersed since the sale.”